tom-seddon/VSScripts/README.md

 quick walkthrough
 =================

+(The screen grabs for this walkthrough were taken in VS2013, but it's very similar for VS2015.)

 Once you have the VSScripts extension installed, run Visual Studio.
-(The screen grabs for this walkthrough were taken in VS2013; it's very similar for VS2015.)

 Note new SCRIPTS menu.